 Persons connected to the Directors, as defined under the Irish Stock Exchange listing requirements, directly and indirectly own all of the Sponsor Shares of the Company.
-At 31 December 2017, Directors and persons so connected held the following Participating Shares in the Company.
+At 31 December 2017, Directors and persons so connected did not directly or indirectly hold Participating Shares in the Company (31 December 2017: Nil).